Frequently Asked Questions

 Do I need to start a formal process when addressing a Work Health and Safety issue?

-Yes, all workplace health and safety issues should be formalised.
+Yes, all work health and safety issues should be formalised.
 This provides a structure to all WHS matters, allowing for and ensuring the matters are addressed and resolved.

 It is important to create a paper trail which include such things as, minutes from meetings, risk assessments, previous and current control measures, and outcomes of reviews.
 All information assists you as the health and safety representative and the Regulator if needed.